Yuandjom/SC1015-Mini-Project-BCF1/README.md

 2. We will be taking you through the process of creating and modifying our CNN model and the changes in accuracy of our model due to the respective changes.

 ## Contributors
-- Angie -> problem statement, data preparation and data visualisation
+- Angie -> Problem statement, Data preparation, Data extraction and Data visualisation
-- Keith -> CNN model: Compilation of model, Accuracy and Validation Accuracy/Loss
+- Keith -> CNN model: Compilation of model, Accuracy and Validation Accuracy/Loss, Model evaluation
-- John -> CNN model: Training and Testing of models, Gradient descent learning rate, data visualisation
+- John -> CNN model: Training and Testing of models, Fine tuning hyperparameter for optimiser and Data visualisation

 ## Problem Statement:
 In today’s context, we are dealing with a vast amount of unstructured image data from cameras and sensors.
 Image classification is one of the fundamental problems in the field of computer vision.